 - There’s no such thing as a boring subject – only boring writing.
-Find unique angles and points of view to base your content around so it’s more engaging.
+Find unique angles and points of view to base your content to make it more engaging.

 - Don’t be afraid to let your personality show through in your content.
 It makes it more relatable and entertaining.

 - How your content looks visually is just as important as how well it’s written.
 Simplify and break up the text up to make it easier and more appealing to read.

 It doesn’t matter how “boring” your industry might be.
 If your audience has challenges and problems, they’ll seek out content that gives them a solution.

 Your job as a content marketer is to figure out what those pain points are and create the content that solves their problem.